lynden/Frontend-Guidelines-HTML-CSS/README.md

 ## General Formatting

-- Use tabs set to 4 spaces
+- Use tabs set to 4 spaces.
-- Use a space before braces ` {`
+- Use a space before braces ` {`.
+- Use multiline declarations.
+- Properties are grouped by type and in order of importance.
-- Use a space after the `:` in property declarations
+- Use a space after the `:` in property declarations.
-- Use lowercase class names and hyphenate where applicable
+- Use lowercase class names and hyphenate where applicable.
+- Colour declarations in hex unless rgba value is required.
+- Use short hex format where possible e.g. `#CCC`.

 ``` css
 .lorem-ipsum {